Instructions for Authors

 Ruderman, David B., ed.
 Preachers of the Italian Ghetto.
 Berkeley, 1992.

-Two or more selections from an edited book.
-The edited book gets its own entry; each selection’s author, title, and pagination is given in full, but the monographic information is brief.
+Two or more selections from an edited book: the edited book gets its own entry and is listed by its title; each selection’s author, title, and pagination is given in full, but the monographic information is brief.
 The entries are presented alphabetically:

 Davis, Robert C. “The Geography of Gender in the Renaissance.”
 In Gender and Society (1998), 19–38.